 DRUGSTORE BEETLE TRAPS ^

 Now that you’ve removed contaminated food and/or treated inanimate objects on which the larva or eggs might be hiding, you need to complete the treatment process by installing traps.
-DRUGSTORE BEETLE TRAPS rely on strong pheromones to attract adults to a device which contains a sticky glue that will capture and hold foraging adults.
+DRUGSTORE BEETLE TRAPS rely on strong pheromones to attract adults to the protected cavern which contains a sticky glue.
+Once they enter, the glue will capture and hold foraging adults.
 This is important; by capturing adults you will prevent them from mating and laying eggs.
 This first trap will target nothing but adults and will be active for up to 4 months.
 After then, discard if all activity has ceased; replace them if there is reason to suspect there might be a recurring problem.